ZerooCool/yuml-mediawiki/README.md

 to your LocalSettings.php in your MediaWiki folder.

-Official tutorial for exemple : http://wiki.sindri.info/wiki/YUML_MediaWiki_Extension
+Official tutorial from Sindri Traustason for exemple : http://wiki.sindri.info/wiki/YUML_MediaWiki_Extension